 Ben joined the Institute’s legal staff in 2010.
 Prior to joining the legal staff, Ben was an attorney with the Washington, D.C., offices of Paul, Hastings, Janofsky & Walker LLP, and King & Spalding LLP, where he practiced in the areas of international taxation and the taxation of financial products.
 Ben received his B.A. in Economics from Stanford University, his J.D. from the University of California, Berkeley School of Law, and his LL.M. in Taxation from Boston University, where he was the valedictorian.

 Watson M. McLeish is Tax Counsel for Tax Executives Institute Inc. in Washington, D.C., where he supports the activities of the Institute’s Tax Reform Task Force, Federal Tax Committee, and Canadian Income Tax Committee.
-In this role, Watson coordinates many of the Institute’s policy advocacy efforts with representatives of the IRS Office of Chief Counsel, Treasury Department Office of Tax Policy, and congressional tax-writing committees.
+In this role, Watson coordinates many of the Institute’s policy advocacy efforts on Capitol Hill and with the Treasury Department’s Office of Tax Policy and IRS Offices of Associate Chief Counsel.

 Working with the other departments within TEI, the Marketing & Communications team coordinates all forward-facing marketing, communications and public relations.
 Responsible for development and distribution of printed and electronic materials, including The Tax Executive, Membership Roster, Annual Report, and brochures for educational programs.
 The Marketing team is also responsible for updating TEI's website, and provides support to the chapters in managing the chapter websites.